Randy Arozarena: Personal life

 Arozarena was born in Cuba, growing up in the neighborhood of Arroyos de Mantua.
 As a child, he first played soccer before committing to baseball as a 12-year-old because he could earn money playing it.
 Shortly after his father Jesús died, he fled Cuba in June 2015 on a small, broken boat, traveling eight or nine hours to Isla Mujeres, Mexico, where he established residency before signing his first MLB contract.

 Arozarena is married to Cenelia Pinedo Blanco and has two daughters, one of whom was born in Mexico in 2018.
 On November 23, 2020, Arozarena was arrested in Mexico's Yucatán state after allegedly trying to kidnap his daughter from her mother and assaulting the woman's father.
 He was released two days later as the child's mother did not press charges.
 Arozarena's second daughter was born in 2021.

 Fellow Cuban outfielder Adolis García is the godfather of one of Arozarena's daughters.
 The two outfielders were teammates and roommates in the Cardinals' minor league system, and Arozarena described Garcia as "kind of like my brother" in 2023.
 The two friends both started in the outfield in the 2023 All-Star Game, after Arozarena bested Garcia in the Home Run Derby.

-Arozarena's younger brother is soccer player Raiko Arozarena, currently a goalkeeper for the Cuban national team and the Las Vegas Lights of the USL Championship.
+Arozarena's younger brother is soccer player Raiko Arozarena, currently a goalkeeper for the Cuban national team and the New Mexico United of the USL Championship.
 His family also includes his mother Sandra and his other younger brother Ronny.

 In 2020, a film based on Arozarena's life was being developed with an estimated release in 2022 or 2023.
 Arozarena confirmed in 2023 that the film had fallen through but said he still wanted to make a movie about his life.

 Arozarena became a Mexican citizen in 2022, prior to representing the country in international baseball.

 Arozarena loves soccer and is a fan of Real Madrid and Cristiano Ronaldo.